qwd/dev-site/docs/_en/resource/glossary.md

 QPM (Query Per Minute), the number of requests per minute.
 Requests exceeding the QPM will return an error code and resume after the next minute.

-- Refer to [Subscription Comparison](/en/docs/finance/subscription/#comparison) for the value of QPM..
+- Pay-as-you-go subscription: 3000
+- Premium subsription: 50000+

-- QPM is calculated as separate projects, all data KEYs under one project share QPM, and different projects calculate QPM separately.
+QPM is calculated as separate projects, all data KEYs under one project share QPM, and different projects calculate QPM separately.

 ## Wind Scale